 Some students may wish to register for individual courses without applying to degree or certificate programs, that is, they may wish to enroll in courses as non-matriculated students.
 (See “Enrollment Status”.)
 Most general education and some program-specific courses are open to all, assuming course prerequisites are met and space is available after matriculated students have registered.

 Academic advisors may be reached at (603) 230-4021.
-Names, telephone numbers, and email addresses for academic Department Heads may be found here.
+Names, telephone numbers, and email addresses for academic Department Chairs may be found here.

 Non-matriculated students, those not formally accepted into academic programs, are not eligible to apply for financial aid.
 To be considered for admission to an academic program, contact the Admissions Office at (603) 230-4011or email@example.com .